top of page

 Adjusting the Bike Fit

-Upon evaluating the bike fit, it became clear that the saddle was positioned too high by 1 cm and angled upward.
-This not only constricted the hip joint but also exacerbated right hip pain when reaching for the handlebars.
-The analysis further confirmed excessive lumbar rotation as a consequence of an improper saddle height, which also highlighted the weaknesses in his core muscles.
+Assessing her on the bike fit, it became clear that the saddle was positioned too high by 10mm and angled upward.
+This not only restricted the hip joint but also exacerbated right hip pain when reaching for the handlebars.
+The analysis further confirmed excessive lumbar rotation as a consequence of an improper saddle height, which also highlighted the weaknesses in her core muscles.

 Saddle Pressure Mapping Assessment